ENate/Basic-spring-boot-security-demo/README.md

 - Spring boot
 - Spring JPA Data
 - Hibernate
-- HML, Thymeleaf and CSS
+- HMTL, Thymeleaf and CSS

+## Database
+- Replace the H2 database with either MySQL or PostgreSQL

 To run the application, clone the repo: